Accountability and Testing of Students in Various Situations:

 All facility requirements, test administration procedures, and security requirements must be met.

-For ACT the test coordinator takes care of testing the student through the offsite testing process.
+The ACT test coordinator takes care of testing the student through the offsite testing process.
 All facility requirements, test administration procedures, and security requirements must be met.

 A. See the policy document regarding student in special/unique situations.
 The district of residence should work with the school/program/facility of attendance to complete testing; however, the best interest of the student must be considered and collaboration between the school/program of attendance and the district of residence is essential.
 If the student is not tested, the student counts as a non-test participant for reporting purposes.
 For ACT, the test coordinator takes care of testing the student through the offsite testing process.